codeinthehole/codeinthehole.hugo/content/tips/data-migration-for-domain-names.md

 {
   "aliases": ["/writing/a-data-migration-for-every-django-project"],
-  "title": "A data migration for every Django project", "description": "No more embarassing emails from example.com", "tags": ["django", "python"],
+  "title": "A data migration for every Django project", "description": "No more embarrassing emails from example.com", "tags": ["django", "python"],
   "slug": "a-data-migration-for-every-django-project",
   "date": "2012-06-16",